build-your-own-internet/byoi/CONTRIBUTING.md

   * definitions
   * links to glossary/websites
 * check that all commands work as described
+  * re-do all exercises to ensure that commands work and the output is correct
 * all TODOs within the chapter are resolved and removed (unless there is a much grander reason to keep them)

+After moving to the `/chapters` directory, make sure all your links work!